 - Promotions & salary play less of a role in this decision than emotional and psychological factors.
 The #1 factor is feeling respected, valued & appreciated, #5 factor is compensation.

 - HR is no longer just a functional role for dispute resolution or PTO management.
 HR leaders are shaping culture and interaction directly across all teams and chains of command.

 - CHROs are now as important to company growth as CEOs.
 How CEO’s partner with People Leaders on strategy directly impacts employee experience, which in turn, impacts organizational performance.
-Tune in to our The Business of Being Human Salon Discussion: Forging a New Path for CHRO’s with Dee Olomajeye
+Tune in to our The Business of Being Human: Forging a New Path for CHRO’s with Dee Olomajeye

 - When challenges in people strategy arise, turn to company values and mission.
 This naturally encourages company culture and helps employees feel secure.